 As professionals, we possess “hard skills,” or measurable knowledge that contributes to successful job performance.
 In addition, our personality characteristics, tendencies, preferences, communication style, personal experience, and the like, all contribute to the formula that makes each person a unique individual.
 Identifying these key aspects early on within your staff can help ensure you find the right role fit for the right person.
-That is why it is important to utilize an assessment tool that evaluate the entire person without bias.
+That is why it is important to utilize an assessment tool that evaluates the entire person without bias.

-Step 2 - Tailor onboarding to the individual
+Tailor onboarding to the individual

-Step 3 - Evaluate and enhance ongoing competency
+Evaluate and enhance ongoing competency

 This can be achieved by utilizing course learning and assessments as developmental tools.
 Ongoing developmental assessments help you better understand your current human capital by identifying areas of strength and improvement that are important to the job role.
 Then, specific courses focused on knowledge gaps can be assigned to that person.

 As an example, the professional practice of nursing continuously evolves for each practitioner.
 A recent nursing program graduate will have a large body of knowledge on various healthcare specialties.
 After that nurse has been employed for several years of focused practice, assessments can be used to identify knowledge areas to improve upon.
 This can set up a personalized path of learning specific to that employee.

-4. Develop residing and emerging leaders
+Develop residing and emerging leaders

 An important aspect of retaining the best nurses and staff is identifying strong leaders within your organization.
 Direct supervisors have a powerful impact on job satisfaction in frontline service employment.
 To develop the next leaders for your organization, you must first identify which members of your staff have the necessary propensities that you look for in a leader.
 Then, you must build on their skillset.
 Offering continuing education courses to current and future leaders in the areas where there may be gaps in their leadership style is a great way to foster this group’s growth.